 Local Love is a summary of renowned specialty shops and family businesses; from bookstores to bakeries and everything in between.

 One of those beautiful stores is Serendipity Store by interior architect Anne Janssens.
 This wonderful store breathes warmth, coziness and calmness.
 This is the perfect place for ceramics, plaids and candles for example.
-After seeing this shop I just wanted to pack my bags and move in :)

 Another local store is Goûts et Couleurs.
 There are two shops actually, situated in the same street with only one other shop in between.
 One of them has got nice small objects like cards, jewellery, accessories, decoration for a children's room and so on...
 The other shop has got furniture, some artworks and small accessories as well.